 Head of Procurement and Commercial

-Richard has worked within the Telecommunications industry in either operational, commercial or procurement roles for the last 19 years.
+Richard has worked within the telecommunications industry in operational, commercial and procurement roles for the last 19 years.

-At RCG, he oversees the procurement strategy and process for RCG, establishing sustainable relationships with our commercial partners to ensure that the build programme is delivered on-time and within-budget while ensuring the operating model is based on a low cost to operate resilient network.
+At RCG, he oversees the procurement strategy and process for RCG, establishing sustainable relationships with our commercial partners to ensure that the build programme is delivered on-time, and within-budget and that the operating model is based on a low cost to operate resilient network.
 It’s a critical component in making sure that the rollout reaches each and every community we have committed to bringing mobile broadband services to over the next few years.

-Prior to joining RCG, Richards’s predominant focus was sharpening his network procurement skills for both Spark and Vodafone on large scale fixed and mobile telecommunications networks.
+Prior to joining RCG, Richards’s predominant focus was applying his network procurement skills for both Spark and Vodafone on large scale fixed and mobile telecommunications networks.

 Andrea sits at the centre of the Rural Connectivity Group’s RBI2 rollout programme connecting the various in-house technical teams, RCG’s Network Operations Centre and the MNO operations teams, to ensure top class performance of the live RCG network.

 After holding a range of engineering, critical service management, and project management roles, both here and overseas, Andrea spent several years in the USA and Europe helping large telecommunications organisations build their wireless technologies up for the future – including developing one of the world’s first 4G networks.
 Closer to home, she led Spark’s world-class customer experience, overseeing a daily cross-functional forum dedicated to faultless mobile service.

 Mark’s career in Radio Communications, Telecommunications and IT Systems spans over 30 years and having held senior technical roles within two of New Zealand’s MNOs, as well as the local Government sector, Mark has led significant campaigns delivering cutting-edge software, infrastructure, and change management projects.